databacker/mysql-backup/docs/configuration.md

     * `once`: run once and exit
   * `compression`: the compression to use
   * `compact`: compact the dump
-  * `max-allowed-packet`: max packet size
+  * `maxAllowedPacket`: max packet size
-  * `filename-pattern`: the filename pattern
+  * `filenamePattern`: the filename pattern
   * `scripts`:
-    * `pre-backup`: path to directory with pre-backup scripts
+    * `preBackup`: path to directory with pre-backup scripts
-    * `post-backup`: path to directory with post-backup scripts
+    * `postBackup`: path to directory with post-backup scripts
   * `targets`: list of names of known targets, defined in the `targets` section, where to save the backup
 * `restore`: the restore configuration
   * `scripts`:
-    * `pre-restore`: path to directory with pre-restore scripts
+    * `preRestore`: path to directory with pre-restore scripts
-    * `post-restore`: path to directory with post-restore scripts
+    * `postRestore`: path to directory with post-restore scripts
 * `database`: the database configuration
   * `server`: host:port
   * `port`: port (deprecated)